queenisabaer/isbaner-vineyard/README.md

 -   [Git:](https://git-scm.com/)
 -   [GitHub:](https://github.com/)
 -   The wireframes were created with [Balsamiq:](https://balsamiq.com/)
--   Color scheme wsa created with [Coloors](https://coolors.co/image-picker)
+-   Color scheme was created with [Coloors](https://coolors.co/image-picker)
+-   The pictures were cropped and resized with [iLoveIMG](https://www.iloveimg.com/)
--   ???
+-

 ## Testing